celery/celery/docs/getting-started/backends-and-brokers/rabbitmq.rst

 Celery automatically detects if quorum queues are used using the :setting:`worker_detect_quorum_queues` setting.
 We recommend to keep the default behavior turned on.

+To migrate from classic mirrored queues to quorum queues, please refer to RabbitMQ's `documentation <https://www.rabbitmq.com/blog/2023/03/02/quorum-queues-migration>`_ on the subject.

 .. _`Quorum Queues`: https://www.rabbitmq.com/docs/quorum-queues

 .. _limitations: